nel-nuss/FOSSGIS-Project/README.md

 ```
 3. Type in data_download.bat and hit Enter.
 4. Add your user variables when prompted, confirming with Enter.
-5. Optional: Open the downloaded layers in QGIS.
+5. Optional but recommended: Open the downloaded layers in QGIS.
 If they can be opened, proceed.
 If you get an "Invalid layer" error, refer to the common error section or open an issue.

 User input variables: